-- Insert the hooks along the bottom edge of the front bezel into the slots on the chassis front. - 2.
-Rotate the bezel towards the computer to engage the four front-bezel retention clips until they click into place. - 3.
+- 1. Insert the four hooks along the bottom edge of the front bezel into the slots on the chassis front. - 2.
+Rotate the bezel toward the computer to engage the front bezel retention clips until they click into place. - 3.
 Install the cover. - 4.
 Follow the procedures in After Working Inside Your Computer.